EisteeDevelopement/SelfRichPresence/README.md

 This is a Simple JS Script wich allows you to set you own Custom Discord Rich Presence.

-You can use the Bat file to run the Script if you are on Windows.
+You can use the Bat file to run the Script if you use on Windows.

 Requirements: